 Applicants score points according to different criteria at the time of invitation relating to:

-The Skilled Independent Visa (Subclass 189) has an application cost of AUD$3520.
+The Skilled Independent Visa (Subclass 189) application costs start at AUD$3,755.
 Applicants who are bringing eligible family members to live with them in Australia should note that an additional applicant charge applies.
-A second charge of AUD$4885 will be applied if your visa application includes any people aged 18 years or older who have less than functional English language skills (the payment covers English language tuition in Australia).

 In addition to the application cost, there may be other costs associated with the visa, such as skills assessments, English language testing, medical examinations, police certificates and the certification and/or translation of documents.
 Please note that fees are subject to change at any time.
 For up-to-date information, visit the SkillSelect website.